cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 % - Rewrite almost everything to have it more fluid
 %

-:::{warning} Beware scientists!
+:::{warning} Beware!
 :label: abinitio-warning
 Here reported is an **_ab initio_ modelling** project.
+I like to model things by myself, so there will be mistakes, errors, inaccuracies, and wrong interpretations.
+The reader is advised!
-You will find many mistakes, errors, and inaccuracies because I like to do things by myself, often without looking for solutions or explanations.
-My projects are the opposite of standing on the shoulders of giants.
+%My projects are the opposite of standing on the shoulders of giants.
 They are like trying to build my own giant, and he's barely alive.

+The information that I gathered from external sources is found inside the blue boxes.
+Everything outside the blue boxes is written and developed by myself.
 :::

 %```{embed} #abinitio-warning
 %```

 :::{seealso} Preface
 :icon: false
 I did this project in Desmos back in 2021.
 For some reason, I've always been obsessed with air pressure, perhaps because I discovered that it can be measured outstandingly precisely with a smartphone.
 It can even detect altitude changes on the order of meters.
 So I asked myself: can I derive how the atmospheric pressure varies with altitude, and can I do it as accurately as possible?
 This way, I could estimate a change in altitude by measuring the change in pressure with my phone.
 And it works rather nicely!
 :::

-## Introduction
+# Introduction

 In this chapter, we will try to find, in an _ab initio_ manner, how atmospheric pressure and altitude are related to each other.

-## Theoretical model
+# Theoretical model

 (heading-barometric-formula)=
-### The barometric formula
+## The barometric formula

 We start from considering an ideal gas.
 This approximation works well with the Earth’s atmosphere, because it has a sufficiently low density and high temperature.
 From the ideal gas law, the pressure is given by: